Mobile App Design Beginner? These Tips Will Get You on Track – Part 1

 Mobile apps have changed the way how a user uses his smartphone, and at the same time, they have changed how companies handle their businesses too.
 We now use our smartphones for about anything as simple as ordering food from your local restaurants to opening your hotel room with your smartphone during your vacation in another country.
 And, they will work as your local guide in a country where you’re a stranger too.
 Thanks to mobile apps, you never have to visit or make phone calls with your local agents for booking arrangements, and you no longer a stranger on earth.

-With this evolution and the transformation from the term, 'mobile phones' to ‘mobile devices', there is a sharp increase in user engagement day after a day, which demands more new apps that are innovative and competitive.
+With this evolution and the transformation from the term, 'mobile phones' to ‘mobile devices', there is a sharp increase in user engagement day after a day, which demands more new apps that are innovative and competitive - thanks to online drag and drop app creators, part of the demand is taken care of by them.
 Remember, it only takes 3 seconds for a user to decide if he or she wants to continue using the app.
-The underlying factor that influences the decision is; design of the app.
+The underlying factor that influences the decision is; design of the app

 Okay, if you think it is your ingenuity and creativity of a mobile app design that wows user experience, then you’re mistaken because every design needs a thorough thought behind the purpose it serves - if you will.